How to find a therapist (in 5 easy steps)

 If you do not have or do not plan to go through insurance, yet cannot afford the $160+ standard rate for counseling in Seattle, you might try a website for sliding scale providers, like Open Path Collective.
 This site has a list of quality clinicians who are committed to providing services at a substantially reduced rate.

-Alternatively, if you KNOW that you want to work with an EMDR (Eye Movement Desensitization and Reprocessing) therapist or an IFS (Internal Family Systems) therapist, you will have the best luck going straight to their respective (and linked) “Find a Therapist” page.
+Alternatively, if you KNOW that you want to work with an EMDR (Eye Movement Desensitization and Reprocessing) therapist (or some other speciality) you might have the best luck going straight to their “Find a Therapist” page.

 3. Email 4-6 therapists